 Don’t you remember that person who spoke into your life when you most needed it?
 That’s YOU to your sponsored child!
 Don’t take the honor lightly.

 Holidays and Traditions

 Tell him or her how you celebrate Christmas or why Easter is such a big deal to your family.
 Share Fourth of July memories and write about the history of the holiday.

 Just as you are interested to know about your child and his or her family, they are delighted to hear details from you!

 School and Work

 Share Your Pictures

 The children LOVE pictures.
 Be wise in the ones you choose, but send them often.
 My sponsored children can’t seem to get enough!

 Topics to Avoid:

 First, let me state that this is not meant in any way to make you feel guilty.
 You are already doing an incredible thing by sponsoring a child.
-This information is just to help you be wise in how you communicate with your precious sponsored child.
+This information is just to help you be wise in how you communicate with the precious child you have chosen.

-Don’t talk to your sponsored child about money.
+Don’t talk to the child you sponsor about money.
 You both come from very different places.
 This topic won’t bring children joy, but it could promote jealousy and, possibly, anger.

-Have you ever thought about what your sponsored child eats?
-He or she definitely will not eat the same things, same amount or variety of foods that you do.
+Have you ever thought about what he or she eats?
+Definitely not the same things, same amount or variety of foods that you do.
 If you want to write about food, think of describing the type of food or family traditions around the food instead of how much, how often or at what restaurants you eat it.
 You can find out what they typically eat in their region by logging in to your account on our website.